Bruce Seldon

-Bruce Samuel Seldon (born January 30, 1967) is an American former professional boxer and current boxing trainer, who competed from 1988 to 1996, and 2004 to 2009.
-He held the WBA heavyweight title from 1995 to 1996, most notably losing to Mike Tyson via knockout in his second defense.
+Bruce Samuel Seldon (born January 30, 1967) is an American boxing trainer and former professional boxer who fought between 1988 and 2009.
+He held the World Boxing Association (WBA) heavyweight title from 1995 to 1996.

 Amateur career

 Seldon compiled an amateur record of 20 wins and 4 losses, and won the New Jersey Golden Gloves in the super heavyweight division.

 Professional career

 Known as "The Atlantic City Express", Seldon began his career on October 4, 1988 with a first-round knockout of Joel McGraw and won his first 18 fights without a blemish.
 During his winning streak he defeated some notable boxers: Ezra Sellers (future world cruiserweight title challenger), Ossie Ocasio (former cruiserweight champion and heavyweight title challenger), David Bey (former world rated contender), and Jose Ribalta (former world title contender).

 On April 18, 1991 future WBC heavyweight champion Oliver McCall handed Seldon his first defeat.
 Seldon was ahead on the scorecards but tired and was knocked down by McCall three times in the ninth.
 In his next fight Seldon was matched with future undisputed world heavyweight champion Riddick Bowe who defeated him.

 Seldon returned in 1992 with a victory over Jesse Ferguson whom he stopped on an eye injury, but was knocked down and outpointed the same year by ex-champion Tony Tubbs.
 Seldon signed with promoter Don King in 1993 and boxed on a series of his undercards, most notably in August 1993 when he stopped ex-champion Greg Page in nine rounds.